Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Follow a few basic rules to make riding the subway slightly less hellish

 As decrepit as our public transportation system is, riding the subway is a New York must.
 It’s as iconic as it is maddeningly necessary.
-Here are a few simple tips to make your life — and the lives of those around you — a little easier.
-Also, rides add up, so I suggest buying a weekly unlimited card if you think you’ll take 3-4 rides a day over 3+ days.
+Need some first time in New York tips for subway riding?
+Here are a few simple rules to make your life — and the lives of those around you — a little easier.

 1) Move into the car rather than standing at the edges blocking the door.
 You will be able to get off later, don’t worry.